 As a small business owner, you may have been asked to calculate what is referred to as an EBITDA accounting report.
-The Term EBITDA stands for Earnings before Interest, Taxes, Depreciation and Amortization.
-EBITDA is used as a measure to analyze and compare the profitability of companies and industries without the effect of accounting and financing activities.
+The Term EBITDA is an acronym that stands for Earnings before Interest, Taxes, Depreciation, and Amortization.
+EBITDA is used as a measure to analyze and compare the profitability of similar businesses and industries without the effect of accounting and financing activities.

-While EBITDA is widely used by investment professionals and lending institutions, it’s also a powerful tool for business owners to track and monitor profitability; and the operating health of their business, and their company’s financial performance.
+While EBITDA is widely used by investment professionals and lending institutions, it’s also a powerful tool for business owners to track and monitor profitability, the operating health of their business, and their company’s financial performance.

 The good news is that most online small business accounting software will perform an EBITDA calculation for you.